CNugteren/CLBlast/doc/api.md

 Arguments to IM2COL:

+* `const KernelMode kernel_mode`: The kernel mode, either `KernelMode::kCrossCorrelation` for the normal mode, or `KernelMode::kConvolution` for the convolution mode that flips a kernel along `h` and `w` axes.
 * `const size_t channels`: Integer size argument.
 This value must be positive.
 * `const size_t height`: Integer size argument.
 This value must be positive.
 * `const size_t width`: Integer size argument.
 This value must be positive.